 - Hygiene: Iris recognition is contactless rendering it much more hygienic than other available modalities.

 - Speed: The iris template size is small which helps facilitate fast matching.

 - Popularity/Acceptance: Along with fingerprint, iris recognition technology is arguably one of the most popular and recognizable biometric technologies around the world as it has a strong acceptance rate based on the non-invasive, non-contact, hygienic characteristics of the technology.

-A report by Research and Market shows that the global iris recognition in access control market is projected to grow at a CAGR of 18.09% during the period 2016-2020.
+A report by Research and Market shows that the global iris recognition in the access control market is projected to grow at a CAGR of 18.09% during the period 2016-2020.
 Another report says that iris biometrics provide anonymity and security at U.S. Private Vaults.
 In environments such as airports, border control, and patient identification in healthcare, where identification accuracy and security are paramount, iris recognition technology is proven to be the best suited biometric modality.

-Based on the aforementioned characteristics, it is safe to say that iris recognition biometric technology will continue to rapidly expand around the world, supplanting more traditional modalities such as fingerprint.
+Based on the aforementioned characteristics, it is safe to say that iris recognition biometric technology will continue to rapidly expand around the world, supplanting more traditional modalities such as a fingerprint.

 If you have still any queries about iris recognition, contact us for more information.